John Hill (British Army officer, died 1735): Military career

 The Battle of Almansa in 1707.
 Hill commanded a regiment in the Allied Army.
 After heavy fighting he was taken prisoner.

 The Duke of Marlborough obtained for Hill a captaincy in the Grenadier Guards in November 1702, and he was made adjutant general to the forces sent into Portugal in 1703.
 In May 1705, he was made colonel of the former Lord Stanhope's Regiment of Foot.
 This rapid rise owed little to military talent; while partly brought about through the patronage of Marlborough, it was increasingly due to the ascent of his sister Abigail, who was now displacing her cousin the Duchess in Anne's favour.
+However, according to the duchess, Marlborough "always said that jack Hill was good for nothing," She then confessed "yet to oblige me he made him his aide-de-camp and afterwards gave him a regiment."
+She goes on to confirm that Abigail was behind his promotion to general.

 In 1706, he and his regiment took part in the expedition under Earl Rivers, originally directed against the coast of France but subsequently diverted to Lisbon.
 In 1707, Hill and the regiment were shipped to Valencia, to take part in the campaign which ended with the Battle of Almansa.
 Hill commanded a brigade during the battle, comprising his own regiment with William Steuart's and Thomas Alnutt's regiments.
 Hill's brigade attacked the French during the latter stages of the battle and allowed the remaining British forces to retreat in good order, but he and his regiment were captured by the French.

 Hill was paroled and returned to England to reform his regiment, which was sent to the Netherlands in summer 1708 and took part in the siege of Mons in 1709.
 On 26 September 1709, Hill's regiment was sent to advance the siege lines against the town and had to fight off a sally in which it suffered 150 casualties, including Hill, who was wounded.